wooey/Wooey/README.md

 This will build (create JSON for Python scripts using argparse) and then add them to the database.

-In another shell, you can start the temporary dev 'daemon' (which is nothing of the sort, yet) using:
+In another shell, start the temporary dev 'daemon' (which is nothing of the sort, yet) using:

     python manage.py start_daemon

+This looks for jobs in the queue and executes them in a separate process.
+It's not clever, and it's ugly, but it achieves what is needed for a proof of concept.

 ## Examples